Has the Google Analytics Bounce Rate Been Bounced?

 If you want to know how well your blog is doing, you need to check what past visitors have done.
 How much time did they spend on your website?
 How much time did they spend on a page?
 Did they read a full article, or exit after a few seconds?
 Did they engage in any way – play videos, comment, click on a button or browse around?

-There are many indicators like these, called metrics, that are used by Google Analytics to determine if your website visitors were happy.
+There are many indicators like these, called metrics, that are used by Google Analytics to determine if your website visitors were satisfied.

 These metrics are discussed in our article ‘KPIs to Measure Blog Performance.’
-For now, I just want to focus on the bounce rate and its importance.
+For now, I just want to focus on the Google Analytics bounce rate and its importance.

 Traditionally, if you do a Google search and select a link to peruse, Google would count you clicking on that link as a visit to that site.
 But if you return to the search results page again without interacting further with the site, Google’s conclusion is that you did not find what you were looking for.
 Your visit would be seen as a ‘bounce’.

-More technically described, a bounce rate is the percentage of visitors that visit and then leave your site without any interaction.
+More technically described, a bounce rate is the percentage of visitors that visit and then leave your site with no interaction.
 As a blog owner, ideally you want a low bounce rate.

 However, an acquaintance of mine had a 100% bounce rate.
 Yet she had a beautifully designed and informative site, providing all the information a visitor might need.
 The catch was that she had a single page website.

 For cases like these, another metric comes into play, which is called Time On Site.
 This is a great way to measure whether a visitor is enjoying the content on your site or not.
-But if a visitor might have fallen asleep while browsing your page, it is also not the most accurate measure of ‘visitor happiness.’
+But if a visitor might have fallen asleep while browsing your page, then that is also not an accurate measure of ‘visitor happiness.’

 So what now?
 How does one know whether or not a visitor is enjoying the content, and if not, where and what should you improve?